 Also consider the sound of the snoring.

-Is your cat snoring lightly or is it very loud?
-When your cat is snoring, does it sound as if she’s having respiratory problems like a hard time breathing?
+Is your cat snoring lightly or is the snoring very loud?
+When your cat is snoring, does she sound as if she’s having respiratory problems, like a hard time breathing?
+Snoring that is loud or sounds labored could signal something abnormal that needs to be checked out by a vet.

-Has the sound and intensity of the snoring remained stable over time, or has it progressively gotten worse?
+Has the sound and intensity of the snoring remained stable over time, or gotten progressively worse?

 If you notice any increase in the volume or intensity of your cat’s snoring, or if your cat seems to struggle to breathe (whether asleep or awake), you should definitely make an appointment with a vet.